 - Make up all the meatballs prior to browning, and transfer them to a large baking sheet as you go.

-- Use a teaspoon to measure the meatballs to make sure they are uniform and nice and small.
+- Use a measuring teaspoon to keep the meatballs a consistent size.
 Gently form them with your hands so they aren't overworked.

 - Use a large soup pot or dutch oven, so you've got plenty of room.